paule999/ESP-01-Based-Smart-Water-Spray-Controller/README.md

 The ESP-01 is powered by a HT7333 LDO voltage regulator driven by the sprayers own 18650 Li-ion cell with a 10uf tantalum smoothing capacitor.
 The supplied 18650 is of pretty low capacity but 24hrs standby time appears to be possible...
 A decent 3500mAh cell lasts closer 48hrs. obviously these timings will drop with greater pump usage.

 The Photos (but not the schematic) show a set of 4 header pins (used for initial code upload via a FTDL adapter) and a switch which simply connects GPIO0 to GND for code upload...
-Both of which are redundant following initial code upload as I've added OTA upload.
+Both of which are redundant following initial code upload as I've added OTA upload and could have been removed altogether.

 Coding wise I am a beginner really and as such heavily reliant on ChatGPT for most of this... there could well still be bugs left to find!